flutter/website/flutter-for-react-native/index.md

 ## Gesture detection and touch event handling

-To listen for and respond to gestures, Flutter includes taps, drags, and scaling.
+To listen for and respond to gestures, Flutter supports taps, drags, and scaling.
 The gesture system in Flutter has two separate layers.
 The first layer includes raw pointer events, which describe the location and movement of pointers, (such as touches, mice, and styli movements), across the screen.
 The